 Yamaha YTR-9445NYS-YM III C Trumpet

-This instrument qualifies for a rebate through the 2022 Yamaha Sounds of Spring program!
+This instrument qualifies for a rebate through the Step up to Yamaha 2022 program!
 Click here for rebate instructions.

 The New York Series of Artist Model Trumpet is based on traditional styling with advanced refinements and was developed in cooperation with some of America’s most renowned orchestral trumpeters.
 The first generation was developed with Robert Sullivan, former associate principal trumpet with the New York Philharmonic.
 The widely acclaimed second and third generations, with David Bilger, principal trumpet with the Philadelphia Orchestra and Tom Rolfs, principal trumpet with the Boston Symphony who collaborated on the development of the second and third generations of an additional version of the New York C trumpet – YTR-9445NYS-YM.
 This version of the New York model C trumpet features a YM bell taper which is more steeply flared and was designed to achieve a clear, richly defined tone that was preferred by Mr. Rolfs in Boston Symphony Hall’s legendary acoustic environment.
 The YM model C trumpet is the choice for the renowned Boston Symphony Orchestra trumpet section.